CornellCSWiki/CornellCSWiki/contributing.md

 * TOC
 {:toc}

+## You Don't Have to Write

+If you're not feeling like writing, you can still help us out!
+Suggestions, corrections, and comments are all welcome.
+Just [create an issue](https://github.com/CornellCSWiki/testwiki/issues).

 ## Make a Github Account

 Go to [Github](https://github.com) and sign up.
 You'll need to confirm your email address before you can do anything else.

 Already have one?
 Skip down to either [Editing a Page](#editing-a-page) or [Making a New Page](#making-a-new-page).

 If you're feeling overwhelmed, [create an issue](https://github.com/CornellCSWiki/testwiki/issues) and one of us will help you out.
 We'd love to walk you through the process, and teach you about open source at the same time!
+Just tell us what you're interested in working on.

 ## Editing a Page